Isn’t it true some addictions look harmless? Yet anything that enslaves you, harms you. Thank God that He empowers you to overcome an addiction.

 Yet spiritual battles cannot be won alone.

 Addictions like to stay private.
-God invites people dealing with addictions of any sort to share their struggle with the church of Christ.
+God invites people dealing with addictions of any sort to share their struggle with the church.
 The church is people who say Jesus is Savior and are growing in their love for God and one another.

 Yes, the church is full of sinners.